-However, I wanted the frame to recede into our walls so with a blank slate, hubs primed it and then gave it two coats of the same grey paint that we used on the walls of our powder room.
+However, I wanted the frame to recede into our walls so, with a blank slate, Hubs primed it and then gave it two coats of the same charcoal grey paint that we used on the walls of our powder room.

-He reinserted the mirror in the frame.
-The mirror itself was beautifully aged and had a lot of character.
-Many people now try to recreate that mercury glass look, but we were lucky to have the real deal!
+Hubs reinserted the mirror in the frame.
+The mirror itself is beautifully aged and has a lot of character.
+In fact, many people now try to recreate that mercury glass look, but we are lucky to have the real deal!

 Here’s a reminder of how it started out:

-Here’s how it looks painted and hung on the wall of our powder room.
+Here’s how it looks freshly painted and hung on the wall of our powder room.

-Although it’s understated and blends in with the walls, I think the detail is still front and centre.
-Also, the pop of colour reflected in it from the decoupaged medicine cabinet really helps the powder room shine like a jewel.
+Although the frame is understated and blends in with the walls, I think the detail is still front and centre.
+Furthermore, the pop of colour reflected in the mirror from the medicine cabinet diy really helps the powder room shine like a jewel.

-With the shell details on the mirror, ceramic starfish wall decor, handmade glass light fixture and egg dart crown molding looking like scallops, the finished look sports a subtle beachy vibe (without the watery colours that would seem displaced in Canada’s cold climate).
-You can see the full bathroom makeover here.
+With the shell details on the mirror, ceramic starfish wall decor, handmade glass light fixture and egg dart crown molding looking like scallops, the finished look sports a subtle beachy vibe.
+However, without the watery colours that would seem displaced in Canada’s cold climate!
+You can see the powder room makeover here.